Miscarriage – normal and natural but also extremely sad

 Feelings and thoughts

 If you've experienced a miscarriage, you may be feeling very low, and that's completely normal.
 You must let yourself grieve and mourn your loss.
 If you're experiencing negative feelings and finding it difficult to let go, you might need help processing your feelings.
-If it feels like you're stuck in the grieving period and can't move on, it's a good idea to seek help from a psychologist or counselor.
+If it feels like you're stuck in the grieving period and can't move on, it's a good idea to seek help from a psychologist or counsellor.

 Verified by Jenny Jansson